RolandM99/My-personal-portfolio/README.md

 ## 1. Mobile phone View:
 ![screenshot](./mobile-screenshot.png)

-This is a simple portfolio that i built based on Microverse Portfolio's Figma design using css.
+This is a simple Portfolio that i built based on Microverse Portfolio's Figma design using css.

 ## Built With